alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

   through `CMSIS_SRC_PATH` variable.
   The static library is used by platform code.

-- `components` directory contains drivers code for different devices used in platforms.
-Such as UART, LCD and others.
+- `components` directory contains drivers for different modules that can be reused for different platforms.
+  These contain common functions for Arm Ethos-U NPU initialization, timing adapter block helpers and others.
-  A platform can include those as sources in a build to enable usage of corresponding HW devices.
-Most of the use-cases use UART and LCD, thus if you want to run default ML use-cases on a custom platform, you will have to add implementation for your devices here (or re-use existing code if it is compatible with your platform).
+  Each component produces a static library that could potentially be linked into the platform library to enable usage of corresponding modules from the platform sources.
+For example, most of the use-cases use NPU and timing adapter initialization.
+If you want to run default ML use-cases on a custom platform, you could re-use existing code from this directory provided it is compatible with your platform.

 - `platform/mps3`\
   `platform/simple`: